Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/godot.md

 # Usage with godot
 How to get the atmosphere woking in godot.

-Works with both GLES 2 and GLES 3

 ### getting the assets into godot
 - make a new shader resource in godot named atmosphere.shader
 - copy all code from [this file](../godot/shader/atmosphere.shader) into the file